FSou1/typescript-algorithms/README.md

 # TypeScript Algorithms and Data structures
 🔖 Algorithms and data structures implemented in TypeScript

+## Data structures

+A data structure is a data organization, management, and storage format that enables efficient access and modification.
+More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

+* [Queue](src/data-structures/queue) - a data structure to follow the FIFO principle;
+* [Graph](src/data-structures/graph) - a set of vertices and edges;

 ## Algorithms

 An algorithm is a finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation.